fenimore/ghess/README.md

   * Save game history to board (not automatic)?
   * Save as two coordinates, with piece specifier

+# User Interface

+## clichess
+- A commandline chess program for debugging and watching random games.

+## browser-sql
+- A server api for playing a game and saving it to a sqlite database.

+## browser
+- A server api.

 ### Bugs

 - Surely, something?